A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: The component group vanishes

-The map $\sigma$ is an isomorphism because the map $E \setminus F \to Z^{\text{sm}}$ induces a bijection on irreducible components and the sheaf $\mathbb{V}$ is constant on each of those components (because the components are isomorphic to $\mathbb{P}^1$). \end{proof}
+The map $\sigma$ is an isomorphism because the map $E \setminus F \to Z^{\text{sm}}$ induces a bijection on irreducible components (Section \ref{supersingularloci}) and the sheaf $\mathbb{V}$ is constant on each of those components (because the components are isomorphic to $\mathbb{P}^1$).
+Similarly, we get a commutative diagram